SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-13-arraignment-day-2023.md

 - __Arraignment Day,__ when Trump will have to appear in court to enter a plea.
 Done today!
 - __Conviction Day,__ when some semblance of law and order will be restored to the US.
-- __Sentencing Day,__ when we can all breathe a sigh of relief and look forward to hearing _nothing about the imprisoned Donald Trump ever again_ (until, perhaps, an obituary.
+- __Sentencing Day,__ when we can all breathe a sigh of relief and look forward to hearing _nothing about the imprisoned Donald Trump ever again._ (Until, perhaps, an obituary.
    As to the obituary, we look forward to relying upon the advice of Clarence Darrow.).

 ---